If you live in Louisiana and are or soon will become eligible for Medicare, you may be wondering what your options are.

 - be of any age and have certain qualifying disabilities

-- be of any age and have end stage renal disease (kidney failure that has progressed to the point of needing dialysis or a kidney transplant)
+- be of any age and have end stage renal disease (ESRD)

 Your initial Medicare enrollment period begins 3 months before your 65th birthday and lasts for 3 months after it.